Happy Valentine’s Day in Sign Language: Free PDF Activities

 What a cute idea!
-Valentine’s Day cards in ASL.
+Happy Valentine’s Day in sign language.
 Did you know that ASL is the 4th most used language in the United States?
 It is!
 When I heard that statistic, I was amazed.

 All the more reason to make the extra effort to include kids at this time of year.
 Valentine’s Day can be tough if you have a disability.